BKDaugherty/tactics-exploration/devlog.md

 ### Smaller, Bug kind of focus
 - [ ] Ensure assets are loaded before moving to new scene
+- [ ] Sometimes there are weird lines running through the fonts?

 ## Archive